Be patient and realistic. It could get overwhelming for the parents and the child

 “It’s reasonable to conclude that a significant proportion of children with autism and other neurodevelopmental disorders have struggled immensely over the past year and a half,” said Andy Lopez-Williams, Ph.D., founder and clinical director with ADHD & Autism Psychological Services and Advocacy/CNY Quest in Syracuse and Utica.
-“These struggles aren’t limited to academics as many children with autism missed out on therapies such as occupational, speech/language, physical, and psychological therapies.”
+“These struggles aren’t limited to academics as many children with autism missed out on occupational, physical, psychological, and developmental delay speech therapy.”

 That is why he believes that schools, families, and providers should work together to form the best plan for addressing each child’s needs.
 For example, Lopez-Williams wants parents to share with the school as much information as they can about how each child is doing academically and developmentally.
 Otherwise, children can fall behind even more.